The main Sardinian traditions through the main festivities, including music, dance, and gastronomy.

 Sardinia is an ancient land whose origins go back a long way.
 Long, various dominations that have followed one another in the island, together with its geographical position, have contributed to the development of a complex culture with original and, at the same time, conservative traits in the Sardinian population.

 In addition to its many beautiful beaches, each one different from the next, where white sand and pebbles alternate with rocks of the most imaginative shapes.
 In addition to its dawns and exciting sunsets, its undulating landscapes and art-rich villages, Sardinia is tradition to the nth degree.

 The "coros", on the other hand, are dedicated to liturgical singing and vary in number, while the "tenores" are composed of four male voices and have a repertoire of secular songs.
-"Canto a Tenore", or "cantu a tenore'" is a style of Sardinian choral singing of great importance in the local tradition, both because it is an artistic expression of an original and indigenous matrix and because it developed within the religious culture of Sardinia.
-It is a polyphonic singing performed by four men using four different voices called "Bassu", "Contra", "Boche" and "Mesu Boche", taking up the verses of animals such as animals calves, sheep and lambs.
+Canto a Tenore, or "cantu a tenore" is a style of Sardinian choral singing of great importance in the local tradition, both because it is an artistic expression of an original and indigenous matrix and because it developed within the religious culture of Sardinia.
+It is a polyphonic singing performed by four men using four different voices, called "Bassu", "Contra", "Boche" and "Mesu Boche", which take up the verses of animals such as calves, sheep and lambs.

 Standing in a circle, the soloists sing a piece of prose or poetry, which may also belong to contemporary forms of cultural expression.
 At the same time, the other voices make an accompanying chorus.
 Most of the practitioners of this song live in Barbagia and central Sardinia and perform spontaneously in bars called "su zilleri" but on formal occasions and ceremonies and during the Barbagia carnival.